Carpal tunnel syndrome: Surgery

-Release of the transverse carpal ligament is known as "carpal tunnel release" surgery.
-It is recommended when there is static (constant, not just intermittent) numbness, muscle weakness, or atrophy, and when night-splinting or other palliative interventions no longer alleviate intermittent symptoms.
+Release of the transverse carpal ligament is undertaken in carpal tunnel surgery.
+The purpose of cutting the transverse carpal ligament is to relieve pressure on the median nerve, and this is a type of nerve decompression surgery.
+It is recommended when there is constant (not just intermittent) numbness, muscle weakness, or atrophy, and when night-splinting or other palliative interventions no longer alleviate intermittent symptoms.
 The surgery may be done with local or regional anesthesia with or without sedation, or under general anesthesia.
-In general, milder cases can be controlled for months to years, but severe cases are unrelenting symptomatically and are likely to result in surgical treatment.
+In general, milder cases can be controlled without surgery for months to years, but severe cases are unrelenting symptomatically and are likely to result in surgical treatment.